Shriner Music Library

 There is also a large Piano Pedagogy collection of method books past and present, as well as significant research materials regarding the teaching and playing of piano.

-There is also a vast collection of music research materials in the Central Campus library and in our online database.
+There is also a vast collection of music research materials in the Central Campus library and in the Central Piedmont library's online database.
 Resources labeled “circ” may be checked out, while books listed as “netlib” are electronic versions and may be read in entirety online.
 Those marked “ref” may be used only in the Resource Center.

 Russell Shriner, Music Library Founder

 In 1977, Russell Shriner, former French horn player with the Charlotte Symphony Orchestra and retired faculty member from Alexander Graham School, found a satisfying way to continue his longtime interest in music.

 Gene Bryant, first department head of Central Piedmont Visual and Performing Arts, requested his help in collecting and organizing records and other music materials for the Music Library, and by 1978 Mr. Shriner had collected more than 3,000 records, books and scores.
 For a number of years he came to the Music Department each day to work on cataloging the fast growing collection and by 1984 the number surpassed 7,000.
 At first he worked without pay, but later he was hired as a part time employee.
 Mr. Shriner had a knack of acquiring more materials.
 "I’ve begged and begged and people have responded well," he stated.
 "Students give.
 Faculty members give.
 Record companies give.
 People getting ready to move out of state give."
 Pretty soon he ran out of space for the donations, especially when individual collections were contributed such as the 500 records of former WBTV weatherman Clyde "Cloudy" McLean.